phatak-dev/blog/_posts/2020-03-18-graal-vm-part-5.md

 ## Conclusion

-Polygot nature of GraalVM makes it very attractive to mix and match different languages on same VM.
-Ability to pass values between different languages makes it seemless to do different computation in different languages.
+Polyglot nature of GraalVM makes it very attractive to mix and match different languages on same VM.
+Ability to pass values between different languages makes it seamless to do different computation in different languages.